 The Sun City Fire District dba Sun City Fire and Medical Department was established in 1966, as the new retirement community of Sun City was established.
 The District provides fire and emergency medical services for the communities of Sun City, the Town of Youngtown, and Citrus Point .

-The Fire Department has grown to include 3 fire stations, an administrative headquarters, seven other support facilities, eight pieces of apparatus, five ambulances and two command vehicles, to cover the first due area of 17 square miles and a population of over 47,000 people.
-The department employs over 100 fire prevention, suppression, investigation, administration, and maintenance personnel; daily emergency response consists of 27 employees.
+The Fire Department has grown to include 3 fire stations, an administrative headquarters, seven pieces of apparatus, six ambulances and two command vehicles, to cover the first due area of 17 square miles and a population of over 47,000 people.
+The department employs over 100 fire prevention, suppression, EMS, investigation, administration, and maintenance personnel; daily emergency response consists of 29 employees.
 The department's prevention force is also augmented by approximately 10 volunteer fire inspectors, public education specialists and receptionists.

 On January 10, 1990 the Sun City Fire Department joined a consortium of fire departments and entered into an automatic aid program with Phoenix, Glendale, Peoria, Tempe, Tolleson, Laveen and Daisy Mountain.
 Since that day, the closest and most-appropriate firefighters are dispatched to the emergency regardless of jurisdictional considerations.
 The basic principle for automatic aid is that all jurisdictional boundaries are erased.
 The automatic aid system is why you might see one or more fire trucks from one or more cities or fire districts arrive at your emergency.
 The Automatic Aid Consortium, commonly referred to as the Automatic Aid, is comprised of over 20 cities and fire districts that provide emergency services for an area of over 2,000 square miles throughout the Phoenix Valley.